Nicholas-Simafranca/Super_Learner_Wild_Fire/README.md

 ## Folder Structure

-Describe the content and purpose of each main folder in your project.
+These folders contain the complete end-to-end coding processes used in this project.

 ### /src
 This folder contains the source code for the project.